tjluoma/di/README.md

 You can even [run it via launchd](https://github.com/tjluoma/di/tree/master/launchd) and have it update your apps once a day, automatically.

 Want to install a new app?
-Use one of the `di-scripts`, or just install it however you would have previously.
+Use one of the `di-` scripts, or just install it however you would have previously.

 ## Mac App Store Clarification